appleyuchi/Decision_Tree_Prune/README.md

 https://github.com/Rudo-erek/decision-tree/tree/master/data

 It can NOT work,and it can NOT deal with continuous Attribute.
-The computation of R(t) is wrong,this link use Gini to compute R（t）
+The computation of R(t) is wrong,this link use Gini to compute R(t)

 2.
 https://github.com/Jasper-Dong/Decision-Tree